- Chart

 Disclaimers:

-This analysis is based on publicly available information and should not be considered investment advice.
-Financial data and market share figures are subject to change and require verification from official sources.
-Historical performance is not indicative of future results.
+The information provided is for informational purposes only and should not be considered financial advice.
+Stock market data and financial figures are subject to change.
+Past performance is not indicative of future results.
 Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.